 “White male” is a physical description, no more.
 It is not a pattern of behavior.
 Harshing on someone solely for being white and male is no more sensible or fair than harshing on someone for being black and female.
 If you need to judge people, do it by their behavior, not by their skin color or genitalia.

 If you want to criticize an attitude or behavior, do so by referencing the attitude or behavior.
 Don’t shorthand that by a physical description, which generalizes well beyond the attitude or behavior.
 Do not criticize someone for something out of their control, such as sex, race, etc.

 Feminism isn’t about inverting traditional discrimination.

-To be fair, the woman who said white men were the downfall of society did not overtly claim to be feminist.
+The woman who said white men were the downfall of society did not actually claim to be feminist.
 But as I do, I want to be super-clear on this.

 Feminist literature doesn’t mean the villains are always male.

 Feminism is about eliminating discrimination due to gender.
 That means no discrimination toward women or men.
 It means recognizing strengths and attributes in men and women.
 It is not about replacing one set of gender discrimination with another.